Daith Titanium Piercing Jewelry ASTM F-136

 What is the best material for a Daith piercing?

 ASTM F-136 titanium is considered the best material for a Daith piercing.
-It is hypoallergenic, nickel-free, lightweight and biocompatible, which greatly reduces the risk of irritation.
+It is hypoallergenic, nickel-free, lightweight, and biocompatible, which greatly reduces the risk of irritation.
 Since the Daith is an internal piercing, a safe and high-quality material is essential to avoid complications.

 Does a Daith piercing help with migraines?